dcanasp/memory_bank/mid level/network/VPN.md

 - When your enterprise wants only the computers on premise/allowed to have access to their databases and services.
 In other words, when you allow some computers to connect to your servers and databases, but only want those computers to have access and no one else

 > [!important]
 > It's important to note that a VPN does **NOT** make you invisible or  untraceable, you have to trust that the VPN provider doesn't sell your data (or gives it to the governments).
-If you want true(ish) invisibility use [[tor]]
+If you want true(ish) invisibility use [[TOR]]